Eurovision Song Contest 1972: Contest overview

-Two separate disturbances were reported to have occurred on the evening of the event.
+Two separate disturbances occurred on the evening of the event.
 Before the contest began, a local headmaster began shouting towards the stage at a BBC producer who was welcoming the audience, complaining that local schoolchildren were unable to attend the event and that they would have appreciated it more than the largely invited audience members.
-Later on, during the Irish and Spanish songs, another man was seen scattering a substance among the audience close to the Irish delegation, which led to small explosions; this was reported to have been a protest against the commercialisation of the music industry, and led to a partial evacuation of the venue by police and military for a short time.
+Later on, during the Irish and Spanish songs, another man was seen scattering a substance among the audience close to the Irish delegation as a protest against the commercialisation of the music industry, which led to small explosions and a brief partial evacuation of the venue by police and the military.